 What merchants should know about EMV

-Smart-chip technology helps reduce POS fraud
+Smart-chip technology reduces POS fraud

 EMV is a fraud-reducing technology that can help protect merchants against losses from accepting counterfeit and lost or stolen payment cards at the point of sale (POS).
 Named for the three companies that originally sponsored the technology—Europay, MasterCard and Visa—EMV cards contain embedded microprocessors or chips that interact with the POS device.